ShipStream/shipstream.github.io/_posts/2014-07-15-api-basics.md

 There are only two actual JSONRPC methods: `login` and `call`.
 The `login` procedure returns a session ID which is then passed to subsequent requests to `call`.
 The `call` procedure takes the API method name and other request parameters.

+### Authentication

+You can either retrieve a session ID using the `login` method to be used for subsequent requests to `call`, or use HTTP Basic Auth to pass the login parameters to `call` and use `null` for the first parameter (no session ID).

 ### Request Format

 All requests must be POST requests with the request parameters given as a JSON-encoded string in the POST body.